galvez/fabula/README.md

 particular statements are recognized by handlers using **Fabula**'s modular compiler API, which cause them to process and run differently.

-First off, anything line that starts with `local` is run on the local machine.
+First off, anything line that starts with `local` is ran on the local machine.

 In this snippet, we're using Fabula's special `append` command, which allows you to define an **indented block of text** (that gets **automatically dedendeted**